infovore/keynote_html_exporter/Readme.markdown

 keynote_dump.rb
 ===============

-keynote_dump.rb is a script to quickly and dynamically export Keynote presentations to templated HTML.
+keynote_dump.rb is a script to quickly and dynamically export Keynote presentations - and, specifically, the notes on each slide - to templated HTML pages.
 It exports one presentation to one page (at the moment).

 Dependencies
 ------------